Semiconductor industry outlook

-We spot 2 trends that could send the semiconductor industry into a bearish territory: First, is the end of the cryptocurrency mining boom that boosted Nvidia’s and others revenue for more than a year hit the graphics chip vendor hard in the third quarter, dragging sales below Wall Street’s expectations.
+Furthermore, we spot 2 trends that could send the semiconductor industry into a bearish territory: first, is the end of the cryptocurrency mining boom that boosted Nvidia’s and others revenue for more than a year; this hit the graphics chip vendor hard in the third quarter, dragging sales below Wall Street’s expectations.

-The second trend is lower demand for new smartphone, according to Statista in 2018 fewer smartphones were ship compared to 2017, this indicates a shift in the current demand.
+The second trend is lower demand for new smartphones, according to Statista in 2018 fewer smartphones were shipped compared to 2017, this indicates a shift in the current demand.

 According to preliminary data from the International Data Corporation (IDC) Worldwide Quarterly Mobile Phone Tracker, smartphone vendors shipped a total of 355.2 million units during the third quarter of 2018 (3Q18), resulting in a year-over-year decline of 6.0%.
 This was the fourth consecutive quarter of year-over-year declines for the global smartphone market, which raises questions about the market’s future.

-(The event-driven score is scaled between 0-1 where bellow 0.5 points to a bearish event-driven score based on events during the filtered period, above 0.5 points to bullish event-driven score) clicking here to trial our system
+(The event-driven score is scaled between 0-1, where below 0.5 points to a bearish event-driven score based on events during the filtered period, and above 0.5 points to bullish event-driven score) click here for a trial of our system